iCliniq Logo

 Conclusion:

-As infants and toddlers (especially those younger than six months) are at a greater risk of complications from pertussis, they are more likely to require hospitalization.
-If the symptoms are noticed, it is best to follow the preventive measures and get appropriate treatment at the earliest.
+Infants and toddlers (especially those younger than six months) are at a greater risk of complications from pertussis and are more likely to require hospitalization.
+If symptoms are noticed, it is best to follow preventive measures and get appropriate treatment as soon as possible.
 Early treatment helps prevent complications.

 Frequently Asked Questions